boytchev/demoduler/README.md

 ### Metodology

 The development and usage of Demoduler is in four phases.
-Currently the first two phases run in parrallel.
+Currently the first two phases run in parrallel (10% complete, 51 of 493 files).

 - **Learning phase**:<br>Files from `examples\jsm` and `examples\js` are carefully
 studied in order to extract the simplest transformation from `jsm` to `js`.
 This